 Teacher Curriculum & Resources

 The following curriculum materials have been created exclusively for GRAMMY Museum® Mississippi.
 Teachers may download them for free and are encouraged to use them in conjunction with a school group tour.
+Click on the gold titles to learn more about each lesson and download.

 With a prolific career that spanned over five decades, legendary bluesman John Lee Hooker remains a foundational figure in the development of modern music, having influenced countless artists around the globe with his simple, yet deeply effective style.
 Known to music fans around the world as the “King of the Boogie,” Hooker endures as one of the true superstars of the blues: the ultimate beholder of cool.
 His work is widely recognized for its impact on modern music—his simple, yet deeply effective songs transcend borders and languages around the globe.